blockchaintp/sextant/docs/deployments/management.md

 interact with it using the icons on the right.

 - In all cases you can `Undeploy`, `Edit` and `View` a deployment.
-These generic interactions are covered in the next section
+These generic interactions are covered in the next section.
-- In the case of the Daml deployments there is also a fourth `Settings` option (in the form of a _gear_ icon) which lets you interact with the Daml ledger
+- In the case of the Daml deployments there is also a fourth `Settings` option (in the form of a _gear_ icon) which lets you interact with the Daml ledger.
-- In the case of the TFS™ on Sawtooth deployment there is also a fourth `Settings` option that lets you interact with the Taekion File System™
+- In the case of the TFS™ on Sawtooth deployment there is also a fourth `Settings` option that lets you interact with the Taekion File System™.

 ## Generic Interactions